History of Pickleball in Timeline

 2022: Pickleball named official state sport of Washington

-In 2022, Pickleball was officially named the state sport of Washington.
+In 2022, pickleball was officially named the state sport of Washington.

 April 2023: Unification of Pickleball Hall of Fame Organizations

-July 2023: Pickleball Surpasses Tennis Among Apple Watch Users
+July 2023: Pickleball Surpasses Tennis in Apple Heart and Movement Study

 Apple Watch Series 10 [GPS 46mm case] Smartwatch with Jet Black Aluminium Case with Black Sport Band - M/L. Fitness Tracker, ECG App, Always-On Retina Display, Water Resistant